 Puyallup Public Library Passes to the Tacoma Art Museum,the Washington State History Museum, and the Museum of Glass.
 To check one out, just ask a librarian.
 I promise they’ll know what you mean.
 You can check availability before you go by searching the catalog.
 The PPL catalog is super finicky, so if you don’t see it, just give the info. desk a call.

-King County Library System-Passes to the Bellevue Arts Museum, Kidsquest Children’s Museum,the Museum of History and Industry,the Tacoma Art Museum, and the Washington State History Museum The check out procedure for King County is all on-line.
-Sadly, they have, “Improved,” their website, and it’s impossible to find these right now.
-I promise to update this as soon as I hear back from them.
+King County Library System-Passes to the Bellevue Arts Museum, Kidsquest Children’s Museum,the Museum of History and Industry,the Tacoma Art Museum, and the Washington State History Museum You check them out online and take in a receipt.
+Very slick!

 Timberland Regional Library System-Mobile Membership Pass to the Hands-on Children’s Museum in Olympia Must go in to the library; very limited number; be prepared to put your name on the wait list.

 Remember: All these libraries have reciprocal borrowing agreements, so if you have a card from one, you shoul be able to score a card from any other library on the list.
 Just limit your book borrowing to one location, or you’ll be giving yourself a headache (trust me on this)!